ipfs/ipfs-docs/docs/reference/js/api.md

 ### IPFS core API

-To use the IPFS core API, install the `ipfs-core` node package:
+To use the IPFS core API, install the `ipfs-core` Node.js package:

 ```bash
 npm i ipfs-core